 HULL: YORKSHIRE'S MARITIME city

 As Yorkshire’s maritime city, Hull is now working on an extensive redevelopment of its significant historic maritime assets.
-Building upon the legacy of its tenure as the UK City of Culture 2017, the project supports Hull’s aspiration to become a world-class visitor destination.
+Building upon the legacy and success of UK City of Culture 2017, it supports Hull’s aspiration to become a world-class visitor destination.

-The sites included within the project are: Hull Maritime Museum; Dock Office Chambers on New Cross Street, the North End Shipyard on Dock Office Row and two historic vessels, the Arctic Corsair and Spurn Lightship.
+The sites included within this ambitious project are: Hull Maritime Museum; Dock Office Chambers on New Cross Street, the North End Shipyard on Dock Office Row and two historic vessels, the Arctic Corsair and Spurn Lightship.

-Over the last two years a project was developed and a funding bid submitted to the Heritage Lottery Fund.
-That project explores and celebrates Hull’s remarkable maritime history and heritage and puts that heritage at the heart of a place shaping project that will preserve several significant assets and move Hull forward as a world class visitor destination.
-This grant of £15m in a project of £27.M will ensure that Hull’s Maritime History is well preserved and celebrated by everyone.
-Hull City Council has also committed £10 million towards the project to conserve and promote the maritime heritage assets it owns.
+The project explores and celebrates Hull’s remarkable maritime history.
+Our heritage will be at the heart of a place-making programme that will preserve several significant assets and move Hull forward as a world-class visitor destination.
+A Heritage Lottery Fund grant of £15m in a project of £27.4m will ensure that Hull’s maritime history is well preserved and celebrated by everyone.
+Hull City Council has also committed £10m towards the project to conserve and promote the maritime heritage assets it owns.

-This heritage-driven, transformational project draws on Hull’s unique spirit and sense of place, and will be a central part of the legacy of the City of Culture 2017 focussing on the promotion and protection of Hull’s maritime history, architecture and collections.
+Drawing on Hull’s unique spirit and sense of place, this heritage-driven, transformational project will focus on the promotion and protection of Hull’s maritime history, architecture and its priceless collections.

-Over the next seven years work will be undertaken that will place our Maritime Heritage at the heart of our city offer.
+Over the next five-years work will be undertaken that will place our maritime heritage at the heart of our city offer.

 The museum’s collections are ‘Designated’ as being of national significance and the British and European whaling collections are the most significant in the world.
 In addition, the extensive collection of scrimshaw is regarded as the best outside of the United States.
 However, better storage and display will allow these collections to truly shine for a bigger audience.
 As part of the project:

-- There will be a 50% increase in the number of items available for public view
+- There will be a 50 per cent increase in the number of items available for public view

 - 37,852 collections items will be re-housed